kdpo/Storage_Dapp/README.md

 ### Contracts folder

 This folder contains the smart contracts written in Solidity.
-The "Crud" file is the smart contract on wich the application is based and contains all the CRUD functions.

 ### Migrations folder